agile-ts/documentation/docs/main/StyleGuide.md

 slug: /style-guide
 ---

-AgileTs isn't bound to any specific Style Guide.
+AgileTs isn't bound to any specific Style-Guide.
-Below you can find a Suggestion that might help to find your perfect workflow.
+But of course there are some you can get inspiration from.

 ## 🚀 Suggestion